liyanzhuo2022/R_M_Practical_1/README.md

 # R_M_Practical_1
-GitHub repository for the Reproducibility &amp; Model Deployment course practical 1 in TIU.
+This is a GitHub repository for the Reproducibility &amp; Model Deployment course practical 1 in TIU.